wishthis/docker/README.md

 [wishthis](https://wishthis.online/) is a simple, intuitive and modern wishlist platform to create, manage and view your wishes for any kind of occasion.

 ## wishthis : documentation and setup
-Always refer you to [wishthis documentation](https://github.com/grandeljay/wishthis/).
+Always refer you to [wishthis documentation](https://github.com/wishthis/wishthis/).

 ## Docker : usage
-You can find support and an updated documentation on our [Gitlab](https://git.nefald.fr/docker/wishthis).
+You can find support and an updated documentation on our [Github's repository](https://github.com/wishthis/docker/).

 ### Docker-compose
 Here a sample of [docker-compose.yml](sample/docker-compose.yml.sample) :